sanchez-37/mmul-harness-instructional/README.md

 > cd build
 > cmake ../

-When building on Perlmutter, make sure you are on a GPU node when doing the compilation.
+When building on Perlmutter, make sure you are on a CPU node when doing the compilation.
 Compiling and running your code on the Perlmutter Login nodes is not recommended.
-The simplest way to do this is grab an interactive GPU node by running the below command after logging into Perlmutter:
+The simplest way to do this is grab an interactive CPU node by running the below command after logging into Perlmutter:
-> salloc --nodes=1 --qos=interactive --time=00:15:00 --constraint=gpu --account=m3930
+> salloc --nodes=1 --qos=interactive --time=00:15:00 --constraint=cpu --account=m3930

 <br></br>